Skip to content

 Supported AISafetyEventType constants:

 • CAPABILITY_JUMP — A sudden increase in model capability (e.g. a training run, hardware expansion, or emergent skill).
-Increases the destabilizing force Γ\Gamma on the target model.
+Increases pressure on the target model.

 • GUARDRAIL_ADDED — New guardrails or safety constraints are applied to the target.
-Increases the local stabilizing capacity Λ\Lambda, making the model more resistant to destabilization.
+Makes the model more resistant to destabilization.

 • GUARDRAIL_REMOVED — Existing guardrails are weakened or bypassed (e.g. a jailbreak or deliberate policy rollback).
-Decreases local Λ\Lambda, leaving the model more exposed.
+Leaves the model more exposed.

 • OVERSIGHT_REDUCTION — The effectiveness of an oversight body is reduced (e.g. staff cuts, slower review cycles).
-Targets an oversight body rather than a model, decreasing the global Λ\Lambda contribution.
+Targets an oversight body rather than a model.

 • GOAL_DRIFT — The model’s objective function shifts away from its intended goals over time.
 Introduces a gradual, compounding destabilization rather than a sudden shock.

 • EMERGENT_BEHAVIOR — Unpredicted capabilities or behaviors surface at runtime.
-Combines aspects of a capability jump with alignment uncertainty — the engine treats this as both a Γ\Gamma increase and a Λ\Lambda perturbation.
+Combines aspects of a capability jump with alignment uncertainty.

 Most production deployments involve multiple models interacting under shared governance.
 Here is a complete example combining two models with an oversight body: